yli2565/DocSample/docs/Code/BHumanCodeRelease/Nao Overview/Nao OverView.md

 ![BHumanRobot Control Flow](./BHumanRobotControlFlow.svg)

-This diagram is construct by tracing the callstack, it’s also highly recommended to trace the execution of the code by yourself
+This diagram is construct by tracing the function call stack, it’s also highly recommended to trace the execution of the code by yourself